Skip to Content

 Cormorants, which are from the family Phalacrocoracidae, are often known differently elsewhere.
-In different areas of the world, they are known as shags, which refers to the crests that some have.
-For instance, the great cormorant in North America is known as the black shag in New Zealand.
+In different areas of the world, they are known as Shags, which refers to the crests that some have.
+Great Cormorants in North America are known as the Black Shag in New Zealand.
+There are 38 species of cormorants living throughout the world, and six make their home in North America.

 Cormorants and shags are in a group called non-passerines.
-They can easily be distinguished from passerines or perching birds as they rarely perch as they are too large.
+They can easily be distinguished from passerines as they rarely perch due to their large size.

-They are also called diving birds, and some can dive up to 150 feet.
-They are great fishers with the help of hook-shaped bills that are serrated and long.
+They are called diving birds, and some can dive into water from heights up to 150 feet.
+They are great fishers and have hook-shaped bills that are serrated and long.

 Their diet consists of shrimp, crab, crayfish, salamanders, eels, snakes, herring, tadpoles, frogs, and various insects.
-The diet varies depending on their territory in North America, coastal or inland.
+Their diet varies depending on whether they are coastal or inland.

-The six different cormorant species in North America seem to have a few things in common where breeding is concerned.
-They all nest mostly in colonies.
-Both males and females incubate the eggs, and both feed the young.
+The six different cormorant species in North America have common behavior when breeding.
+They all nest in colonies, and both males and females incubate the eggs and feed the young.

 In some species, the male builds the nest, while in others, the female.
 Breeding takes place between three and five years, depending on the species.

 Cormorants are mostly quiet birds.
-They do emit deep grunts that resemble the oink of a pig.
+They emit deep grunts that resemble the sound of a pig.
 These vocalizations usually occur during mating, fierce skirmishes, flight, and landing.

 There are six species of quail in North America.
 Find out what they are in this article I wrote